 This particular single crochet chevron stitch pattern is worked using a multiple of 11 + 2.

 - Ch – Chain

 - Sts – Stitches

 Row 1 (Foundation Row): Chain the desired number of chains in multiples of 11 and add 2 chains at the end.
-Ch 1 and Sc twice in the second chain from the hook. *Sc in the next 4 chains.
+Sc twice in the second chain from the hook. *Sc in the next 4 chains.
 Skip 2 chains.
 Sc in the next 4 chains.
 Sc 3 times in the next chain.
 Repeat from * until you have reached the end of the row.
 Make 2 Sc in the last chain.